 - Start and End Date: Select both these dates from the calendar to limit the scope of data.

-- Time Period: Snapshot of time (Daily, Weekly, Monthly, Quarterly and so on) for Flow Efficiency to be rolled on X axis of the chart.
+- Time Period: Snapshot of time (Daily, Weekly, Monthly, Quarterly and so on) for Flow Efficiency to be rolled on the X axis of the chart.

-- Card Type, Size, Priority and Class of Service: Select the required attribute values based on which you want to plot the chart
+- Card Type, Size, Priority, and Class of Service: Select the required attribute values based on which you want to plot the chart

 The Flow Efficiency is a smooth curve joining the non-zero data points.
 Hover over a data point on the vertical grid for a particular moment on the time line on Y–axis.
-The Flow Efficiency is shown on the right as percentage of time.
+The Flow Efficiency is shown on the right as a percentage of the time.
 In the above image, the Flow Efficiency is 44%, indicating that of the total Cycle Time for cards exited in the week 8th April to 14th April, the cards were being worked upon for 44% of the time and 54% of the time the cards were lying idle.